 Various types of science advisory bodies can be distinguished globally including collegial bodies (such as science councils), hierarchical research based organisations (ranging from policy-oriented think-tanks and intermediary agencies), academies of science, and offices of presidential or chief scientific advisors.

 For South East Asia to position itself as a key player in the implementation of the global sustainable development goals, it is vital for scientists and policy practitioners in the continent to develop robust frameworks on the role of scientific advice in the formulation of reliable and credible national policies, and collectively to contribute to the various collaborative policy initiatives that can affect the region as a whole.

-Held on the 11th and 12th June 2017, the workshop will bring together 40 (emerging and established) scientists and policy practitioners and key stakeholders for a dialogue on models of science advice, promising practices for working at the interface between science and policy.
+On the 11th and 12th June 2017, over 40 emerging and established scientists and policy practitioners and key stakeholders came together in Johor, Malaysia for a dialogue on models of science advice, promising practices for working at the interface between science and policy.

 The workshop also stood as the foundation for setting up an INGSA Asia Regional Chapter, that will form a basis for a network of science advice practitioners in Asia.

 The workshop was delivered in partnership with are the Office of the Science Advisor to the Prime Minister of Malaysia, the Royal Society of London and the International Network for Government Science Advice (INGSA).

 Sir Peter Gluckman – Principles and Structures of Science Advice